Von Willebrand Disease

 One dose of desmopressin is effective for about 4 to 6 hours.
 About 48 hours must elapse for new stores of VWF to accumulate, permitting a 2nd injection of desmopressin to be as effective as the initial dose.
 For many patients, intra-nasal desmopressin may be as effective as IV treatment and is often useful to prevent bleeding during minor surgical procedures.
 Frequent use can lead to hyponatremia.

 For patients with variants of type 2 VWD unresponsive to desmopressin, those with type 3 VWD, or patients with type 1 VWD who are undergoing more extensive invasive procedures, treatment involves replacement of VWF by infusion of intermediate-purity factor VIII concentrates, which contain components of VWF.
 These concentrates are virally inactivated and therefore do not transmit HIV infection or hepatitis.
 Because they do not cause transfusion-transmitted infections, these concentrates are preferred to the previously used cryoprecipitate.
 High-purity factor VIII concentrates are prepared by immunoaffinity chromatography and contain no VWF and should not be used.

 For women with heavy menstrual bleeding due to von Willebrand disease, a brief period of treatment with tranexamic acid by mouth or intranasal desmopressin may decrease bleeding.

 Patients have easy bruising and purpura, usually mucosal, and rarely joint bleeding.

 Screening tests reveal a normal platelet count, normal INR, and sometimes a slightly prolonged PTT.

-Confirming tests include total plasma VWF antigen, VWF function (VWF ristocetin cofactor assay), and plasma factor VIII level.
+Confirming tests include total plasma von Willebrand factor (VWF) antigen, VWF function (VWF ristocetin cofactor assay), and plasma factor VIII level.